-One looks at whether the size of the subsidy is higher in situations where more assets are under management.
-One way of doing this is to compare the estimated size of inclusion (or exclusion) effects over time.
+One type involves the time-series prediction that the size of the index inclusion effect should rise as the asset management sector grows.
+There are some practical challenges that arise in carrying out this kind of test.
 It is relatively straightforward to calculate the announcement return (computed over one or two days) associated with the news that a stock will be added or subtracted from an index-typically the S&P 500.
 However, to infer the permanent effect of that change, a subsequent return must be computed to account for any reversal, and that requires a decision on how long the window should be.
 See Patel and Welch (2017) for a good discussion of this issue.

-Our reading of the evidence is that the announcement effects from the 1980s through the early 2000s were rising, see, e.g., Wurgler and Zhuravskaya (2002).
-Since the early 2000s there are many fewer studies on the S&P 500.
+Our reading of the evidence is that the announcement effects associated with inclusions and exclusion from the 1980s through the early 2000s were becoming larger, see, e.g., Wurgler and Zhuravskaya (2002).
+Since the early 2000s there are fewer studies on the S&P 500.
 Patel and Welch (2017) argue that the announcement effect is smaller and the post-announcement reversal is larger since 2005.

-One further confounding problem is that as the inclusion effect has become better known, sophisticated investors (e.g., hedge funds, and, more recently, some ETF and index funds) have started buying a portfolio of stocks shortlisted for index inclusion prior to the announcement day.
+Another confounding problem is that as the inclusion effect has become better known, sophisticated investors (e.g., hedge funds, and, more recently, some ETF and index funds) have started buying a portfolio of stocks shortlisted for index inclusion prior to the announcement day.
 Such front-running creates a pre-announcement drift in stock prices.
 For example, Patel and Welch (2017) document that deleted stocks lose 12% of their value in 42 days preceding the announcement.
 The front-running that precedes additions and deletions also creates a hidden cost of indexing to passive investors who only make substitutions when the additions and deletions go into effect.
 For example, Petajisto (2011) estimates the hidden costs of rebalancing for index funds as 21-28 bps annually for the S&P 500 and 38-77 bps annually for the Russell 2000.
 He stresses that these estimates are lower bounds because his measurement window does not fully account for front-running, which is especially relevant in the later part of his sample.

-An alternative test that we find quite compelling is to look at differences in total assets managed against different benchmarks.
-This has two advantages.
-First, the rebalancing is typically not triggered because a corporate action occurred (such as a recent merger) that might not only necessitate the addition to the index, but also change a firm's cash-flow properties.
-Second, these events are not subject to the alternative interpretation offered by Merton (1987) that addition to an index brings increased analyst coverage and other forms of attention.
-If a stock is already part of the index then that type of attention should already be at least partially present.
+An alternative test that we find quite compelling is a cross-sectional test that becomes possible when a stock moves from being part of one index to another.
+Studying this kind of change has two advantages relative to the time-series tests.
+First, this kind of movement is typically not triggered because a corporate action occurred (such as a recent merger), so the index switch is not necessarily associated with changes in the firm's cash-flow properties.
+Second, these events are not subject to the alternative interpretation offered by Merton (1987), that addition to an index brings increased analyst coverage and other forms of attention.
+If a stock is already part of one index, then that type of attention should already be at least partially present.